-- The online nature and flexibility of our new IP Rights Examiner Program (IPREP) STEP training program has allowed IP Australia to move away from cyclical recruitment campaigns.
+- The online nature and flexibility of our-new IP Rights Examiner Program (IPREP) training program has allowed IP Australia to move away from cyclical recruitment campaigns.
 IP Australia is now recruiting on an as needs basis (allowing for training timeframes) using forecasted workload and current staffing modelling across our technology areas.
-Currently we have approximately 400 patent examiners. - IP Australia has continued to develop the skills of patent examiners under a competency based training framework, IPREPsystem.
+Currently we have approximately 400 patent examiners. - IP Australia has continued to develop the skills of patent examiners under a competency based training framework, IPREP.
 In February 2015 IP Australia implemented a new training program under this framework for Patents examiners called STEP: Self-paced Training in Examining Patents.
-As part of the implementation of the new model, all of our training content was been was revised, updated and made available via online training modules.
-The new online blended learning modules allow trainees to start in their section, rather than as a separate training group, with a section based Workplace coach who oversees their trainees from day 1 and is responsible for developing the training and assessment plan.
-Trainees and workplace coaches are supported by the Learning Community Facilitator who facilitates and leads the new examiners through the online learning community; and the Coach Coordinator who facilitates and leads the workplace coaches' community of practice, supports the coaches and moderates assessments.
+As part of the implementation of the new model, all of our training content was revised, updated and made available via online training modules.
+The new online blended learning modules allow trainees to start in their section, rather than as a separate training group. with a A section based Workplace coach who oversees their trainees from day 1 and is responsible for developing the training and assessment plan.
+Trainees and workplace coaches are supported by t The Learning Community Facilitator supports trainees and workplace coaches, by who facilitating es and leading s-the new examiners through the online learning community The Learning Community Facilitator also supports; and the Coach Coordinator who facilitates and leads the workplace coaches' community of practice, supports the coaches and moderates assessments.
 All training is available online through self-paced material, participation in online communities and virtual classrooms.
 Trainees can start at any time, from anywhere, rather than having to wait for a group start date.
 Trainee examiners are able to progress at their own speed, not held back to a rigid timetable.
 They are also able to go back and review learning as required.
-Through this new model IP Australia is able to offer positions to trainees to commence as out-posted workers if desired.
+Through this new model IP Australia is able to offer positions to trainees to commence as outposted workers if desired.
 The normal expectation is that new patent examiners will have attained the Acceptance Delegation competencies within 2 years.
 Depending on the individual's skills, knowledge and application, examiners may achieve the competencies in a shorter period of time.